FBI director visits Libya amid Benghazi investigation

 Secretary of State Hillary Clinton is scheduled to discuss the attack with two congressional committees on January 23.

-(Reporting by David Ingram and Mark Hosenball in Washington and Ali Shuaib in Tripoli; Editing by Cynthia Osterman)
+(Reporting by David Ingram in Washington and Ali Shuaib in Tripoli; Editing by Vicki Allen)